 Aside from your home office setup, here are the requirements to become a successful travel consultant.

 A website – It’s always a good idea to set up a website as your portfolio and a means for people to contact you.
 If your time permits it, posting on the blog would provide you organic traffic from keywords like “travel planning service” or “(place) itinerary.”

-Extensive knowledge in the travel industry – You need to know the ins and outs of the travel industry, including when to score low-priced airline tickets, wide range of accommodation options beyond 5-star hotels, and other travel specific considerations.
+Extensive knowledge in the travel industry – You need to know the ins and outs of the travel industry, including when to score low-priced airline tickets, a wide range of accommodation options beyond 5-star hotels, and other travel-specific considerations.

 Real-world travel experience – While the job is mainly conducted online, either through emails or a hosted platform like UpWork.com, you still need to be well-traveled and not just on popular destinations.
 Having first-hand experience allows you to plan and recommend properly since you know how much expenses are “really” locally, or have been through popular and unpopular destinations.

-How Much Can You Earn as a Travel Itinerary Planner?
+How Much Can You Earn As A Travel Consultant?

-Generally, online travel agents earn an average salary of $30,000 per year.
-The biggest perk with this job is the amount of travel deals you can receive, which you can either use personally or sell for extra income.
-However, because freelancing is a very fluid thing, this income could either go up or down, depending largely on the effort, time and capital you plan to invest in this profession.
+Generally, the average travel consultant salary can range between $27,000 to $47,000 per year, with the usual rate at around $30,000 per year.
+The biggest perk with this job is the number of travel deals you can receive, which you can either use personally or sell for extra income.
+However, because freelancing is a very fluid thing, this income could either go up or down, depending largely on the effort, time, and capital you plan to invest in this profession.

 If you’re willing to invest in marketing your services, you can earn more by targeting potential clients through Facebook Ads, Reddit Ads, or even Google search.

 How To Become A Travel Consultant